ruchiraw/apimgt-url-token/README.md

 # API Manager Access Token as a URL Param

+This handler allows you to specify the OAuth 2 access token of an API invocation as a URL parameter.

+1. Copy libs/org.wso2.carbon.apimgt.extensions-1.0.0-SNAPSHOT.jar into <API_MANAGER>/repository/components/lib directory
+2. Restart the server
-Add this as the top most handler in the API.
+3. Add following handler as the top most handler in the API or API template `<handler class="org.wso2.carbon.apimgt.extensions.auth.URLTokenInjector"/>`

-`<handler class="org.wso2.carbon.apimgt.extensions.auth.URLTokenInjector"/>`
+## Sending the Token

-Token can be specified as `/facebook/1.0.0?access_token=123456`
+Token can be specified as `/facebook/1.0.0?access_token=123456`.

 If you don't like the param name, it can be changed by specifying "urlTokenParam" system property.

-i.e. If following is used,

-`sh bin/wso2server.sh -DurlTokenParam=token`

-then API can be invoked as `/facebook/1.0.0?token=123456`
+i.e. If `sh bin/wso2server.sh -DurlTokenParam=token` is used, then API can be invoked as `/facebook/1.0.0?token=123456`